micro-nova/AmpliPi/docs/manual/TROUBLESHOOTING.md

 4. Select the release you would like to use from the dropdown menu
 5. Click the **Start Update** button

+## Taking and restoring configuration backups

+There are two ways configuration backups are made - manually through the frontend, and nightly within the backend via a scheduled job.

+### Manual backups and restores

+Manual backups are taken by navigating to ⚙ -> Config -> Download Config.
+This configuration includes all configured streams.
+These backups can be restored using ⚙ -> Config -> Upload Config.
+It is a good idea to take a manual backup before upgrading your appliance.

+### Automated system backups and restores

+Automated backups are also taken nightly at 2AM and stored for 30 days.
+These are raw system backups, accessible only by an advanced user via the backend.
+These backups help either support, or a technical user, to restore prior system configuration from a particular point in time.
+If the below instructions do not make sense to you, you should feel free to email [support@micro-nova.com](mailto:support@micro-nova.com) and we can help restore a backup from your appliance.

+These backups are dated tarballs stored at `~pi/backups`.
+This tarball contains the entire `~pi/.config/amplipi` directory.
+To restore this backup, stop the AmpliPi service (`systemctl stop --user amplipi` as the `pi` user), unpack the tarball, overwrite the `~pi/.config/amplipi` directory with the contents of the backup, and start AmpliPi again (`systemctl start --user amplipi`).`

 ## Reimaging AmpliPro
-For directions on how to bring AmpliPro system back to a previous version, scan the QR labeled "Reimaging Instructions" on the links page at the start of this manual.
+For directions on how to bring AmpliPro system back to a previous version, scan the QR labeled "Reimaging Instructions" on the links page at the start of this manual, or [click this link](https://github.com/micro-nova/AmpliPi/blob/main/docs/imaging_etcher.md).
+It is a good idea to take a system backup before running this process; see the above section labelled "Taking and restoring configuration backups".

 ## Still need help?